U.S. Army Soldiers help KFOR 28 conduct weapons inspections

-CAMP BONDSTEEL, Kosovo—U.S. Army Soldiers with the 317th Support Maintenance Company, 18th Combat Sustainment Support Brigade, 16th Sustainment Brigade, travelled from Baumholder, Germany, to Camp Bondsteel, Kosovo, to help Kosovo Force 28 conduct an annual inspection of its firearms and weapon attachments.
+U.S. Army Pfc.
+Jennifer Vaughn-Glashoff and Sgt.
+Joseph Chiddix, armorers with the 317th Support Maintenance Company, 18th Combat Sustainment Support Brigade, 16th Sustainment Brigade, out of Baumholder, Germany, confirm inventory during an annual weapons inspection at Camp Bondsteel, Kosovo, on Feb.
+9, 2021.
+Camp Bondsteel performs weapons inspections annually to ensure all firearms and accessories are functional and will perform correctly.
+(U.S. Army National Guard photo by Sgt.
+Jonathan Perdelwitz)

-Regular inspections ensure that the NATO-led KFOR mission remains ready to maintain a safe and secure environment for all people in Kosovo.

-“We do weapons services for small arms and artillery around Europe,” said Sgt.
-Joseph Chiddix, a Soldier with the 317th SMC.
-“We provide annuals, quarterlies and repairs on whatever they need.”

 |Date Taken: